Cheerwine: Availability

-Cheerwine is currently available in much of the southeastern United States, from West Virginia south to Florida, but is better known in the Carolinas.
-Other spots to find Cheerwine are the many "specialty soda" stores throughout the country, as well as WinCo Foods in Washington state, Cracker Barrel restaurants, Cook Out restaurants, Sheetz convenience stores in Ohio and Pennsylvania, and overseas, in Oslo, Norway.
-It is sold either as a single bottle or as a pack of four.
+Cheerwine is currently available in much of the southeastern United States, from Maryland south to Florida, but is better known in the Carolinas.
+Other spots to find Cheerwine are the many "specialty soda" stores throughout the country, as well as WinCo Foods in Washington state, Cracker Barrel restaurants, Kroger at Ford Rd & Canton Center Rd in Canton, Michigan, Cook Out restaurants, Sheetz convenience stores in Ohio and Pennsylvania, and overseas, in Oslo, Norway.
+It is sold as a glass bottle, 2 liter, 12 pack or as a pack of four glass bottles, and is available as a fountain drink at some restaurants and convenience stores.

 In April 2005, other regions of the United States began to bottle Cheerwine, mainly through Pepsi distributors.

 On March 9, 2011, The New York Times Diner's Journal referred to "The Expanding Cult of Cheerwine".

 On April 5, 2011, the company announced plans for nationwide distribution by 2017, the product's 100th anniversary.
 The same day, the company also introduced a new advertising campaign, "Born in the South.
 Raised in a glass."
 At the time, Cheerwine was available in 12 percent of the nation.
 Radio commercials for that campaign include "The Caper", where criminals left everything from a store except Cheerwine; and "Battle of the Bulge", in which a soldier from the Salisbury area has two bottles sent to him during World War II and gives one to his friend.

 Also in April 2011, Cheerwine announced it was searching for a woman to represent the company as "Miss Cheerwine".
-Candidates had to be 21 to 25 years old and live in Georgia, Maryland, North Carolina, South Carolina, Tennessee, or Virginia.
+Candidates had to be 21 to 25 years old and live in Georgia, North Carolina, South Carolina, Tennessee, or Virginia.
 A company spokesperson stated, "We’re looking for a poised, enthusiastic young woman who can help us spread the legend and get Cheerwine into the hands of our fans with charm, confidence, sweetness and a sense of fun."
 On June 3, 2011, Spencer Cummings, named the first Miss Cheerwine, began the Miss Cheerwine Summer Legend Tour.

-On October 18, 2011, Cheerwine announced plans to partner with Pepsi Beverages Co. in Atlanta, Florida, and Memphis, Tennessee.
+On October 18, 2011, Cheerwine announced plans to partner with Pepsi Beverages Co. in Atlanta, Georgia, Florida, and Memphis, Tennessee.
 The same week, the company began using glass bottles to distribute the "Original 1917 Formula" with sugar, as well as introduced 12-pack cans.

 On June 16, 2014, Birmingham's Buffalo Rock Co. announced Cheerwine distribution in Alabama, western Georgia, and the Florida Panhandle.
 This added about 6.5 million potential new customers to their distribution footprint.

+Cheerwine Festival

+In 2017, for Cheerwine's centennial, Salisbury, North Carolina held a celebration which became an annual event, even attracting visitors from outside the state as of 2025.
+The festival includes food, children's activities and music by lesser-known artists who need exposure.